 All Butter Pastry Dough ~An all-butter pastry dough is easy to handle.
 It’s a little less flaky than a dough made with a blend of butter and shortening, but you’ll love the end result—it tastes marvelous.
 Though this pastry is very good when made with regular butter, it really shines when you use the richest butter possible, such as Plugrá or Land O Lakes Ultra Creamy Butter.
-This crust is used in my Plum Blackberry Streusel Pie.

-- 2½ cups all-purpose flour
+- 2 1/2 cups all-purpose flour

 - 2 teaspoons sugar

-- ¾ teaspoon salt
+- 3/4 teaspoon salt

-- 2 sticks cold unsalted butter, cut into ½-inch cubes
+- 2 sticks cold unsalted butter cut into 1/2-inch cubes

-- ⅓ cup plus 1 to 4 tablespoons ice water
+- 1/3 cup plus 1 to 4 tablespoons ice water

 - Whisk together flour, sugar, and salt in a bowl (or pulse in a food processor).
 Blend in butter with your fingertips or a pastry blender (or pulse) just until most of mixture resembles coarse meal with some roughly pea-size butter lumps.
-Drizzle ⅓ cup ice water over mixture and gently stir with a fork (or pulse) until incorporated.
+Drizzle 1/3 cup ice water over mixture and gently stir with a fork (or pulse) until incorporated.

-- Squeeze a small handful of dough:
+Squeeze a small handful of dough: